Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Results and Discussion

-Fig.~\ref{fig:6} illustrates the dependence of cavity-1 photon-phonon entanglement ($E_N^{a_1d}$) and cavity-1 photon-magnon entanglement ($E_N^{a_1n}$) on cavity-cavity coupling strength $J$ and cavity detuning $\Delta_a$.
-We chose $\tilde{\Delta}_n=0.9\,\omega_d$ and $\Delta_e=\omega_d$.
+We illustrate the dependence of cavity-1 photon-phonon entanglement ($E_N^{a_1d}$) and cavity-1 photon-magnon entanglement ($E_N^{a_1n}$) on cavity-cavity coupling strength $J$ and cavity detuning $\Delta_a$ in Fig.~\ref{fig:6}, where we choose $\tilde{\Delta}_n=0.9\,\omega_d$ and $\Delta_e=\omega_d$.
 As expected, the bipartite entanglement of these subsystems is non-existent in the absence of cavity-cavity coupling.
-For the symmetric cavity detuning [see Fig.~\ref{fig:6}(a)-(c)], entanglement first increases with increasing $J$ around $\Delta_a\approx0.5\,\omega_d$, but beyond a certain value of $J$ further increase shifts the detuning region for optimal entanglement to the right and left of $\Delta_a\approx0.5\,\omega_d$.
-However, for the non-symmetric detuning [see Fig.~\ref{fig:6}(b)-(d)] the trend is quite different. $E_N^{a_1d}$ and $E_N^{a_1n}$ increases with increasing coupling strength till a particular value of $J$.
-We note that the dependence on $J$ varies when a different value of $\Delta_e$ and $\tilde{\Delta}_n$ is considered.
-For the given parameters, $E_N^{a_1d}$ first increases as a function of J and then decreases, reaching a minimum at $J\approx0.8\,\omega_d$ followed by an increasing trend up to $J\approx1.5\,\omega_d$ and decreases afterwards, whereas $E_N^{a_1n}$ increases up to $J\approx\omega_d$ and gradually dies out thereafter.
-It is important to note that when $E_N^{a_1d}$ reaches the minimum around $J=0.8\,\omega_d$, $E_N^{a_1n}$ has maximum value.
-The reason lies in the entanglement transfer between different subsystems, which is further elaborated in the following analysis.
+For the symmetric cavity detuning [see Fig.~\ref{fig:6}(a) and (c)], entanglement first increases with increasing $J$ around $\Delta_a\approx-0.5\,\omega_d$; however, beyond a certain value, any further increase in $J$ shifts the detuning region for optimal entanglement to the right and left of $\Delta_a\approx-0.5\,\omega_d$.
+However, for the non-symmetric detuning [see Fig.~\ref{fig:6}(b) and (d)] the trend is quite different.
+Here, $E_N^{a_1d}$ and $E_N^{a_1n}$ increase with increasing coupling strength $J$ till a particular value.
+We note that the dependence on $J$ varies when different values of $\Delta_e$ and $\tilde{\Delta}_n$ are considered.
+For the given parameters, $E_N^{a_1d}$ first increases as a function of $J$ reaching a local maximum at $J\approx0.65\,\omega_d$ at resonance followed by a downtrend from $J\approx0.65\,\omega_d$ to $J\approx 0.9\omega_d$, after which it increases again up till $J\approx1.12\,\omega_d$ and decreases afterwards.
+On the other hand, $E_N^{a_1n}$ attains maximum value from $J\approx0.5\,\omega_d$ to $J\approx0.75\,\omega_d$, then it decreases gradually up till $J\approx1.25\,\omega_d$ before dying out thereafter.
+It is important to note that there is a downtrend in $E_N^{a_1d}$ around $J=0.9\,\omega_d$, which gives a significant value for $E_N^{a_1n}$.
+The reason lies in the entanglement transfer between the different subsystems, which is further elaborated in the following analysis.